paulafortuna/feminicidioAvista/README.md

 The news crawling took around 3 days.

 #### 1.2 Pos-processing
-The pos processing consisted of cleaning the database and storing a subset of news.
+The post processing consisted of cleaning the database and storing a subset of news.
 The post processing took care of: erase news without title or text, erase news where the text has less than 4 words and drop news with a repeated title.

 #### 1.3 Keyword confirmation
 It was not 100% transparent the matching between Keywords and pages happening in Arquivo.pt.
 For instance, I verified that some news pages would match but because in the footnote there would be a referrence to the keywords.
 It was then important to conduct a new filtering to assure that news title or body contains keywords.
 I've considered a keyword match if the there are matching of all keywords subwords independently of its position.